This is the 2013-2014 Undergraduate Bulletin

 Construction Management.
 The College offers the bachelor of science degree program in construction management, a program accredited by The American Council for Construction Education.

 Double Majors.
 Students can major in two departments in the college by consulting their advisers (one from each department) and completing all the requirements for the departmental majors.

 Courses supporting several engineering graduate programs are offered both on and off campus.
 For details, see the University of Nebraska–Lincoln Graduate Studies Bulletin and contact the appropriate department or the Office of the Dean of the College of Engineering.

 Seniors in this University who have obtained prior approval of the Dean of Graduate Studies may receive up to 12 hours credit for graduate courses taken in addition to their required undergraduate work.
 However, these credits must be earned within the calendar year prior to receipt of the bachelors degree.
 For procedures, inquire at the UNL Graduate Studies Office.
 Graduate credits earned prior to receipt of the bachelors degree may not always be accepted for transfer to other institutions as graduate work.

 1. A minor will not reduce or alter the existing course or degree requirements for students electing to pursue a minor.

 2. A student’s minor program(s) must be organized and approved by an adviser prior to the submission of the senior check to the department chair or head.

-3. The minor(s) must be approved by the adviser, the department chair or head, the Dean and the cognizant program offering the minor(s).
+3. The minor(s) must be approved by the Dean and the cognizant program offering the minor(s).

 4. The College of Engineering will follow the “A/B” format of the Arts and Sciences College in which a student pursuing a single minor must complete the “A” requirements.
 A student pursuing a double (or greater) minor must fulfill either the “A” or “B” requirements for both minors depending on which plan is offered by the cognizant department.